cognitedata/deploy-functions-oidc/README.md

 # I have a question

 There will be questions.
 Crowdsourcing is required.

-**Going to #help-forge on Slack is a good place to start!**
+Use issues, or if you are an internal Cognite employee, you can also hit us up on slack on #help-forge